-Anybody that considers sales to be a numbers game is, on one hand, correct as what we know for sure, is that in sales we do need to see the numbers for us to sell anything.
+Anybody that considers sales to be a numbers game is, on one hand correct.
+What we do know for sure, is that in sales, we do need to see the numbers for us to sell anything.

-On the other hand, relying on the numbers to create the sale will result in missing out hugely; as what we don’t know is which of the numbers buy.
+On the other hand, relying on the numbers to create the sale will result in missing out hugely.
+What we don’t know is which of the numbers buy.

 Treating sales as a numbers game is an insult to those top performers that strive to reach higher levels.
 They understand there is no graduation in sales and continually push themselves to improve their sales performance.

-They do this by staying one step ahead; they dedicate time to research their product/service thoroughly.
-They keep themselves up to date with what’s happening within their industry both; good and bad.
+They do this by staying one step ahead.
+They dedicate time to research their product or service thoroughly.
+They keep themselves up to date with what’s happening within their industry both the good and the bad.
 Top performers strive to better themselves by perfecting their sales skills and professionalism.

-They treat their prospects with respect and understand the importance of giving 100% focus and effort to their current “Number” and not to save it for the next “Number”.
+They treat their prospects with respect.
+They understand the importance of giving 100% focus and effort to their current Number and not to save it for the next Number.
 Sales success doesn’t come from your next prospect, it’s comes with the one you’re currently with.

-The reason they are Top Performers is that they understand the need to perfect their sales craft to identify the numbers that buy.
-By doing so they also turn non buying numbers to buying ones as their commitment to sales excellence pays off.
+The reason they are Top Performers is that they understand the need to perfect their sales craft in order to identify the numbers that buy.
+By doing so, they also turn non buying numbers in to buying ones as their commitment to sales excellence pays off.